thuya-cms/thuya-cms.github.io/docs/development/content-field-definition.md

 ## Define a text

-First let's take a simple example of `TextContentFieldDefinition` to define a new content field definition for email addresses.
+First, let's take a simple example of `TextContentFieldDefinition` to define a new content field definition for email addresses.

 ```typescript
 import { TextContentFieldDefinition, Result } from "@thuya/framework";